ErikLundJensen/thdctl/README.md

     thdctl init 123456
     ```

-The remaning steps is regular Talos initialization.
-Below is just an overall description.
+The remaning steps are regular Talos initialization.

 2. Wait for the API server to be ready, then apply the configuration: